Jhcraig/FirstRepository/README.md

 # FirstRepository

-Hi, I'm Jay and Im a IT major in college
+Hi, I'm Jay and Im a IT technician

-Aiming to become an computer network architect
+Aiming to become an Network Engineer